MathiasFurenes/synology-arr-guide/README.md

 Please comment anything that would make it better.
 Things I should add, remove, change or other things.
 If you get stuck anywhere, you can always drop a comment with your problem I will try to get back to you.
 You can either comment here on github, or reach out to me on Reddit: https://www.reddit.com/user/MattiTheGamer/.
 You can also DM me on Discord @matti1003.

+##Support me
+I hate to ask for money, and I only really do this for fun and to help you guys out.
+But a guy recently commented on a reddit post of mine that I should  setup donations so I might be able to get a little kickback on my hard work.
+Well, I figured why not.
+I will not beg for your money, and don't want you to feel obligated to give me anything at all.
+But if you really want to support me, you can follow this link and give a custom amount of money via Paypal: https://www.paypal.com/donate/?hosted_button_id=DK7VP9RD2LEQ2

 ## Note
 If you find any spelling mistakes, incorrect facts or anything I can improve in any way please let me know.
 I want to make this the best I can and hope this can one day be a "definitive" guide for *arr apps on Synology.